 How do I fight against depression?

 Depression symptoms can vary, but it always results in living in a negative state.
-Instead of suffering, change your body and mind with positive, empowering rituals that make for a feedback loop that brings you up, instead of taking yourself down.
+Sometimes, it can feel like an endless cycle: You don’t have the energy to fight back, which only makes the depression worse.
+Instead of suffering, you can change your body and mind with positive, empowering rituals that create a feedback loop that brings you up, instead of taking yourself down.

-What are your options for dealing with depression?
+What are your options for coping with depression?
 A host of treatments exist, and they all have one thing in common: for all the research and studies performed, we only know a tiny bit about why brain chemistry works the way it does.
-What we do know for sure is that your mind-body connection is a huge determiner for whether you live in a beautiful state or a negative one.
-Here are some strategies to battle depression symptoms and win:
+What we do know for sure is that your mind-body connection is a huge determiner for whether you live in a peak state or a negative one.

 Change your physiology

 Change your body and you change your mood.
-Exercise and movement is a great way to naturally improve your mood, releasing endorphins and improving overall mental health.
-But changing your body can be as simple as lifting your chest.
-Seriously; Tony does this exercise in his seminars all the time, and you can try it right now.
+There is a reason successful people walk confidently or have a firm handshake or great posture.
+Being mindful of your body and making adjustments to how you carry yourself can be key to getting out of depression.
+Changing your body can be as simple as lifting your chest.
+Seriously – Tony does this exercise in his seminars all the time, and you can try it right now.
 Stand up normally.
 Now lift your sternum just a little higher; there’s a point where you’ll start to feel powerful and confident.
-Now depress your chest and start to round your back; can you feel the difference?
+Now exhale until your chest lowers and you notice that you start to round your back; can you feel the difference?
 You can play with lifting your sternum and ribs even higher, but hold the position for a few moments.
 See what happens to your mood.

 Feeling more confident and in control?
 It just took a few physical adjustments in how you held your body to make that happen.
 Symptoms of depression can make it feel like you’ll never be happy again, but you can train yourself to be wired for the emotions and state of being you want.
 Start making a positive feedback loop with energy and you can begin to take charge of your emotions.